 Your phone security code.
 The same pin code/password that you use to open your phone.

 Certain services used at JYU are linked to Microsoft login, so these services are subject to the same requirements for strong authentication.
+All logins made with a Microsoft account (username@jyu.fi) are covered by MFA.

 After setting up MFA, you will log in as before with your username and password, after which you will receive a notification on your MFA-connected phone that you accept.
 If you do not receive a confirmation request notification on your phone, open the Microsoft Authenticator application where the request should appear.